bholloway/webpack-multi-configurator/README.md

 }
 ```

-### Extensibility
+Strictly speaking, definition and inclusion may be placed in in any order allowing **extensibility**.

-Strictly speaking, definition and inclusion may be placed in in any order.
-So a delegate module may define your Webpack build system and the project being built may still redefine it.
+A common use-case is for a delegate module to feature the `define` statements and a project being built to add the remainder.
+That project may also extend any of the definitions that the delegate has made.

 ## Creation